 - Bank Leumi le-Israel B.M., The Bank Leumi le-Israel Trust Company Ltd, Bank Leumi (Luxembourg) S.A., Leumi Private Bank S.A., and Bank Leumi USA

 - LBBW (Schweiz) AG

 This post was written several years ago.
 Since then, the number of cooperating banks has grown exponentially.
 There are very few places to hide money these days and many are not safe.

 Since this post has been written, the feds have gone after banks across the world including Liechtenstein, Israel and the Caribbean.
 So many banks that the above list is woefully outdated.
 Today it is safe to assume that your bank is cooperating.

-The newest frontier in the world of offshore tax evasion is offshore insurance and accounts held in nominee names.
+The newest frontier in the world of offshore tax evasion is foreign asset managers, offshore insurance and accounts held in nominee names.
 If you think you can create a company and use sham directors or create a string of offshore shell companies, think again.
 While it is harder to get caught, the government is also getting smarter.
 And more and more countries are cooperating with one another.